Detlew/PowerTOST/README.md

 "2x2" crossover design, *CV* 0.17.
 Sample sizes and achieved power for the supported methods (the 1<sup>st</sup> one is the default).

     #     method  n    power seconds
-    #       owenq 14 0.805683  0.0015
+    #      owenq 14 0.805683 0.00128
-    #         mvt 14 0.805690  0.1220
+    #        mvt 14 0.805690 0.11778
-    #  noncentral 14 0.805683  0.0010
+    # noncentral 14 0.805683 0.00100
-    #     shifted 16 0.852301  0.0005
+    #    shifted 16 0.852301 0.00096

 The 2<sup>nd</sup> exact method is substantially slower than the 1<sup>st</sup>.
 The approximation based on the noncentral *t*-distribution is slightly faster but matches the 1<sup>st</sup> exact method closely.
-The approximation based on the shifted central *t*-distribution is the fastest but *might* estimate a sample size higher than necessary.
+Though the approximation based on the shifted central *t*-distribution is the fastest, it *might* estimate a larger than necessary sample size.
 Hence, it should be used only for comparative purposes.

 #### ABEL

 Four period full replicate study, homogenicity (*CV*<sub>wT</sub> = *CV*<sub>wR</sub> 0.45).
-Sample sizes and achieved power for the supported methods (‘key’ statistics or subject simulations).
+Sample sizes and achieved power for the supported methods (‘key’ statistics and subject simulations).

-    #               method  n   power seconds
+    #              function              method  n   power seconds
-    #     ‘key’ statistics 28 0.81116    0.16
+    #        sampleN.scABEL    ‘key’ statistics 28 0.81116  0.1348
-    #  subject simulations 28 0.81196    2.32
+    # sampleN.scABEL.sdsims subject simulations 28 0.81196  2.5377

 Simulating via the ‘key’ statistics is the method of choice for speed reasons.
 However, subject simulations are recommended *if*

-  - the partial replicate design (TRR|RTR|RRT) is planned *and*
+  - the partial replicate design (TRR|RTR|RRT) is planned <u>and</u>
   - the special case of heterogenicity *CV*<sub>wT</sub> \>
     *CV*<sub>wR</sub> is expected.